 What about my children?

-Children’s Sunday school begins at 9:45 am downstairs in the fellowship hall.
-At 10:00 they come upstairs to join their families for the beginning of worship.
-After announcements and the opening hymn there is a children’s moment where all the children are invited to go up front and sit on the floor and pastor has a special message for them.
+Children will initially join their families for the beginning of worship.
+After announcements and the opening hymn there is a children’s moment where all the children are invited to go up front to join the pastor for a special message for them.
 After the children’s message they go back downstairs for a Bible lesson, and a craft or mission project.
 If you prefer, children are always welcome to stay in the sanctuary with their families.
+Active children are accepted.